CuriousDeepLearner/CuriousDeeplearner.github.io/_posts/2018-11-19-Working-with-text.markdown

 > When you instantiate an Embedding layer, its weights are initially random, just as with any other layer.

 ##### Using Pretrained Word Embeddings

-when we have little data on which we cannot meaningfully train the embeddings, we can use embeddings, which are trained on different data corpuses such as Wikipedia, Google, News and Twitter tweets.
+When we have little data on which we cannot meaningfully train the embeddings, we can use embeddings, which are trained on different data corpuses such as Wikipedia, Google, News and Twitter tweets.
 That embeddings vectors is highly structured and exhibits useful properties-that captures generic aspects of language structure.
 The rationale behind using pretrained word embeddings in NLP is much the same as for using pretrained convnets in image classification in computer vision: We don't have enough data available to learn truly powerful features on our own, but we expect the features that we need to be fairly generic-that is, common visual features or semantic features.

+If we are trying to represent a vocabulary of size 20000 in one-hot representation then we will end up with 20000 x 20000 numbers, most of which will be zero.
+The same vocabulary can be represented in word embedding as __20000 x dimension/_size__ where the dimension/_size could be 10, 50, 300 ...

 There are various pretrained word embeddings available for download:
 1. GloVe (Global Vectors for Words Representation,[stanford](https://nlp.stanford.edu/projects/glove)): developed by Stanford researchers in 2014.